Safetorun/safe_to_run/README.md

 ### Recompilation protection

-Safe to run uses inline functions as an added level over protection against reverse engineering.
+Safe to run uses inline functions as an added level of protection against reverse engineering.
 It is recommended that you use the inline implementation *in many places* throughout the application in order to harden against reverse engineering.